supercellgamer/Coffee-Client/README.md

-Coffee Client is a customized version of VapeV4ForRoblox by xylex / 7GrandDadPGN\n Official vapev4 roblox discord - discord.gg/vxpe
+Coffee Client is a customized version of the roblox VapeV4 by xylex / 7GrandDadPGN

+Official vapev4 roblox discord - https://discord.gg/vxpe